velickovicdj/A315-54K-34P6-OpenCore/README.md

 [OpenIntelWireless](https://github.com/OpenIntelWireless) also provides drivers for Intel Wireless Bluetooth Firmware and there are plenty of people out there who got the Bluetooth to work, but for whatever reason, I couldn't do the same with mine.
 Maybe I've bought faulty hardware.
 Again, I will update the repo in the future.

 I went with an Intel for the Wi-Fi and Bluetooth as it was a cheaper solution (I got it for like 5 bucks used) and to be honest, I have no complaints whatsoever.
 The Wi-Fi works perfectly, I would say even better than what I had with `QCA9377` in Linux.
 Will see for the Bluetooth if I get it to work in the future.
 Nevertheless, I can live without it for now.
 I don't even remember when was the last time I used Bluetooth on a PC to get things done, but it would still be nice to have it all working.
-For now, I'm just happy that I have 1 more USB port and that don't have to use a USB Wi-Fi adapter anymore.
+For now, I'm just happy that I have 1 more USB port and that I don't have to use a USB Wi-Fi adapter anymore.

 If you want a working Wi-Fi and Bluetooth out of the box, I suggest you look for Apple-branded Broadcom wireless counterparts.